icqms/i-pi/pages/features.md

 "Isothermal-isobaric molecular dynamics using stochastic velocity rescaling" DOI: [10.1063/1.3073889](http://dx.doi.org/10.1063/1.3073889)
 "Reactive force field simulation of proton diffusion in BaZrO<sub>3</sub> using an empirical valence bond approach" DOI: [10.1088/0953-8984/23/33/334213](http://dx.doi.org/10.1088/0953-8984/23/33/334213)

 ### Path Integral Molecular Dynamics

+The basic PIMD implementation in i-PI relies on a normal-modes integrator, and allows setting non-physical masses, so that both RPMD and CMD can be easily realized.

 *Main contributors:* Michele Ceriotti, Joshua More
 *Implementation:* ipi main paper!